About

 Child sexual abuse is a serious social problem that has long-lasting negative effects on the victim’s health.
 Although prevalent in our countries, criminal reporting is low and reported cases are often dismissed in Court.
 Research highlights the complexity of prosecuting CSA, which lies mainly in the challenge to present evidence to the Court.

-The recent introduction of the Barnahus model in Catalonia provides the opportunity to analyse its capacity to become an evidence-based mechanism for the reduction of secondary victimization of child victims of CSA and to improve the involvement of criminal justice professionals.
+The recent introduction of Barnahus in Catalonia provides the opportunity to analyse its capacity to become an evidence-based mechanism for the reduction of secondary victimization of child victims of CSA and to improve the involvement of criminal justice professionals.

 Having reliable data is key in designing interventions that reduce any negative impact on the child’s emotional wellbeing, but also in improving coordination between professionals in multidisciplinary teams, particularly in the criminal justice system, to allow an increase in the number of favourable sentences for child victims.